-- " Amid the coronavirus crisis, competitive markets and low rates, BAWAG will be increasingly challenged to reinvest into exposures with adequate risk-return profiles. - " Dynamic asset composition as a result of repeated M&A and tactical asset investments in more concentrated non-retail portfolios. - " The bank has yet to establish a profitable niche position in German retail banking following several acquisitions.
+- " Amid competitive markets and low rates, BAWAG will be increasingly challenged to reinvest into exposures with adequate risk-return profiles. - " Dynamic asset composition as a result of repeated M&A and tactical asset investments in more concentrated non-retail portfolios. - " The bank has yet to establish a profitable niche position in German retail banking following several acquisitions.